-Controlling the grid to a specific number squares by a specific number of squares requires a combination of creating the grid appearance you want and adjusting the page settings.
+Controlling the grid to a specific number of rows & columns (or squares) requires a combination of creating the grid appearance you want and adjusting the page settings.

 If the grid you want to create has a relatively small number of rows and columns, the simplest approach is to —